mk-fg/convergence/README.md

      are irrelevant to the client (and always being overidden) - only fingerprint and notary responses matter.

-   - Enable TLS-1.2 (or TLS-1.1 for nss versions before 3.15) for the actual
-     client connections.
-NSS still seem to have TLS-1.0 as default, which is known to be weak.

    - Handle too long (for cert subject line) hostnames by generating wildcard certificates (776728d).